Watchignite/Customer-trends-Data-Analysis-using-SQL-Python-Power-BI/README.md

 7. Location-Based Insights<br>
 Major sales come from urban cities, where demand for fashion and lifestyle products is strongest.<br>
 Rural regions show moderate activity but higher interest in low-discount and essential categories.

+# ✅ Conclusion

+1.The customer behavior dashboard clearly shows that young and urban customers are the core revenue drivers, especially for fashion and seasonal products.<br>
+2.Discounts and offers significantly influence customer decisions, indicating the need for smart pricing strategies to boost conversions without hurting margins.<br>
+3.Subscription-based customers are more loyal and spend more, suggesting that expanding subscription benefits can increase long-term value.<br>
+4.Product categories with high visibility but low conversions need improvements in:<br>
+● Inventory availability<br>
+● Pricing<br>
+● Quality consistency<br>
+5.Overall, the analysis highlights strong customer engagement but also opportunities to optimize customer experience through:<br>
+● Better personalization<br>
+● Improved delivery performance<br>
+● Targeted marketing campaigns<br>
+6.This project successfully demonstrates how data can be transformed into strategic business insights that help companies improve revenue, customer retention, and operational decisions.

 # 👨‍💻 Author — Kothur Charan Reddy - STUDENT